Email Personalisation: Is it worth the investment for better marketing ROI?

 And, of course, it’s always nice to remember someone’s birthday!

-Personalisation is great until it crosses the line into creepiness.
+Email personalisation is great until it crosses the line into creepiness – balancing personalisation and privacy is crucial for maintaining customer trust while leveraging first-party data effectively.
 Think of it like sitting next to someone on public transport.
 It’s nice to have a bit of pleasant chitchat and, as you grow to trust them, you may even develop a friendship.

 But, if they sit down and immediately start bombarding you with personal questions and a lot of intrusive chatter, you’ll be desperate to move seats as fast as you can.